Biography

 She is a former Emerging Artist with the Seagle Festival where she performed the roles of Stéphano in Roméo et Juliette, Sor Andrea in With Blood With Ink, Queen Aggravain in Once Upon a Mattress, Suor Infermiera in Suor Angelica, and covered the role of Zita in Gianni Schicchi.
 She was also a guest artist with the Alexandria Summer Nights Music Festival and the Castleton Festival in their productions of Le Nozze di Figaro as Cherubino.

 Morton has performed as a soloist with the Oklahoma City Philharmonic for the celebration of the First Americans Museum in Oklahoma City.
-Morton is the recipient of the Timothy Long Award, as well as a recipient of the Cherokee Nation Trail of Tears Award for Excellence.
+Morton is the recipient of Opera Index's 2024 Encouragement Award, the Metropolitan Opera Laffont Competition Tulsa District Encouragement Award, the Timothy Long Award, as well as a recipient of the Cherokee Nation Trail of Tears Award for Excellence.
 Morton holds a Bachelor of Music degree from Oklahoma City University in both Music Theatre and Vocal Performance.
 While at Oklahoma City University, she performed the roles of Jo March in Adamo’s Little Women and Secretary in The Consul.